Neutral / cushion / high arch

 Updates to Adidas Supernova Sequence Boost 9

-- Adidas brings a host of changes in the 9th instalment of the Supernova Sequence.
-The upper gets most of the significant changes; changes that helped in the weight reduction.
+- Adidas brings a host of changes in the 9th installment of the Supernova Sequence.
+The stability shoe's upper gets most of the significant changes; changes that helped in the weight reduction.
 There is a more simplified upper in this version as the midfoot panel is a lot thinner and devoid of most of the plastic overlays.
 Instead of TPU overlays, the upper is generally made of printed versions.
 Besides the weight reduction, the removal of the huge plastic overlays provides a more forgiving and comfortable fit.

-- The new engineered mesh gives excellent breathability and has good stretch in the forefoot to accommodate those with slightly wider feet.
+- The new engineered mesh gives excellent breathability and has a good stretch in the forefoot to accommodate those with slightly wider feet.

 - Cushioning and comfort go up a notch as the insole is made of more plush material and a bit thicker than before.

-- The outsole gets a makeover as well.
+- The running shoe's outsole gets a makeover as well.
 Adidas added more rubber for better durability while the rubber pattern is more articulated.
 The articulation offers a nice blend of flexibility and shock dispersal.

 Adidas Supernova Sequence Boost 9 size and fit